Gabby Douglas, Olympic gymnast, says sports doctor abused her

 Douglas caused controversy on social media Friday after she said it’s a responsibility for “women to dress modestly and be classy. dressing in a provocative/sexual way entices the wrong crowd.”

-But in her Instagram post she said that she doesn’t “advocate victim shaming/blaming in any way, shape or form!”
+But in her Instagram post, she said that she doesn’t “advocate victim shaming/blaming in any way, shape or form!”

 Nassar has been accused of molesting several girls while working for USA Gymnastics and Michigan State University, including Raisman and Olympic teammate McKayla Maroney.